Travel Advisory for Republic of Costa Rica

 Entry & Legal Compliance

-- Passport Validity Needed: Duration of stay
+- Passport Validity Needed: Valid for the duration of stay

 - Blank Pages Required: 1